-The overall estimated cost for Phase I development at the Small Boat Harbor is \$21.5 million.
+The overall estimated cost for the first phase of development at the Small Boat Harbor is \$17 million.
 The estimate includes construction, design, permitting, project management, construction administration, and a 30% contingency.
-Major line items that will be completed in this phase and corresponding estimated costs are outlined below:
+Major line items that will be completed in this phase and corresponding costs are outlined below: